-If you are part of a married couple or a civil partnership and either you or your spouse or partner was born before 6 April 1935, a married couple’s allowance might be available.
+If you are part of a married couple or a civil partnership and either you or your spouse or partner was born before 6 April 1935, the married couple’s allowance might be available.

-You can find out more information on these allowances on our page ‘what tax allowances am I entitled to?'
+You can find out more information on these allowances on What tax allowances am I entitled to?.

 - Work out at what rate your income is taxed